Charles W. Pickering: Career

 In the early 1960s, Pickering was active in the Democratic Party, but he switched affiliation in 1964 to the Mississippi Republican Party.
-At the time, Pickering said that "the people of his state were heaped with humiliation and embarrassment at the Democratic Convention" in Atlantic City, New Jersey.
-At the convention, African Americans, who had been disenfranchised in the Deep South except during Reconstruction, formed the Mississippi Freedom Democratic Party to challenge the party regulars.
+At the time, Pickering said that "the people of [my] state were heaped with humiliation and embarrassment at the Democratic Convention" in Atlantic City, New Jersey.
+At the convention, African Americans, who had been disenfranchised in the Deep South since Reconstruction, formed the Mississippi Freedom Democratic Party to challenge the predominantly white party establishment.
 A month before the convention, U.S. President Lyndon B. Johnson had signed the Civil Rights Act of 1964.

 Along with other disaffected Democrats, Pickering played a key role in building his state's Republican Party.

 As a young prosecutor in the 1960s, Pickering worked closely with the FBI to pursue the Ku Klux Klan in Mississippi.
 In 1966, he testified against Klan member Sam Bowers, who was being tried for the murder of civil rights activist Vernon Dahmer.
 After testifying, Pickering and his family needed FBI protection.
 The Klan later claimed victory when Pickering was defeated in his campaign for a seat in the Mississippi House of Representatives.

 Pickering was appointed and served as city prosecuting attorney in Laurel.
 He was thereafter elected and served four years as the Jones County prosecutor.
 After serving briefly as Laurel Municipal Judge, he was elected to two terms in the Mississippi State Senate from 1972 to 1980.

 In 1978, Pickering sought the Republican nomination for the United States Senate seat being vacated by veteran Democrat James O. Eastland, but he lost his party's nomination to U.S. Representative Thad Cochran of Mississippi's 4th congressional district.
 Cochran won in a three-way general election against Democrat Maurice Dantin and Independent Charles Evers, a well-known figure in the civil rights movement.
 In 1979 Pickering ran for state attorney general, but he narrowly lost to Democrat and later Governor, William Allain.
 He ran on the ticket headed for the second consecutive time by the GOP gubernatorial nominee, businessman Gil Carmichael.
 From 1976 to 1978, Pickering was the chairman of the Mississippi Republican Party, having succeeded Clarke Reed.

 In 1976, Pickering chaired the subcommittee of the Republican Party's Platform Committee, which called for a constitutional amendment to overturn Roe v.
 Wade, which established a woman's right to abortion.
 In 1984, as president of the Mississippi Baptist Convention, Pickering was presiding when the Convention adopted a resolution calling for legislation to outlaw abortion unless the life of the woman was in danger.

-On October 2, 1990, Pickering was appointed to the federal district court by United States President George H. W. Bush.
+On October 2, 1990, Pickering was appointed to the federal district court by President George H. W. Bush.